 - Typical adult: up to 1,480 calories daily

 - Physically active/working dogs: up to 1,850 calories daily

 Since this breed is prone to skin disorders, its diet should be gluten-free and should contain omega fatty acids.
 Big dogs thrive on foods rich in protein, so ensure that your Alapaha gets quality meat such as beef, lamb, and fish.
 It is completely up to you if you choose home-made or commercial dog food.
 Whilst home-cooked food is made with fresh ingredients and free from artificial additives, it can cause nutritional deficiencies.
 Consult a veterinarian and a dog nutritionist to ensure that your canine is getting the right nutrients.
 Also make sure that its diet supports bone and joint health.

-The average lifespan of an Alapaha is twelve to fifteen years.
+The average lifespan of an Alapaha is 12 to 15 years.
 Since it is a rare breed, it comes from limited bloodlines.
 It is a generally healthy breed, but there are concerns regarding line breeding and inbreeding.
 The breed is prone to deafness, entropion, cherry eye, skin disorders, and hip dysplasia.

-The Alapaha can be inactive indoors, so it needs regular exercise to avoid obesity.
-It will need at least an hour of daily walks paired with free time at an enclosed yard.
-You can also incorporate fetching and hunting games in its exercise regimen so you can bond with it.
+The Alapaha can be inactive indoors so it needs regular exercise to avoid obesity.
+The Alapaha will need at least an hour of daily walk and some free time at an enclosed garden or a fenced-off space.
+It’s also recommended to incorporate fetching and hunting games in dog’s exercise regimen to keep him physically and mentally stimulated.